alipay/agentUniverse/docs/guidebook/en/Get_Start/Application_Project_Structure_and_Explanation.md

 # Scan and register prompt components for all paths under this list, with priority over the default.
 prompt = []
 ```
-The format for defining packages follows the standard Python package path format.
+The format for specifying package paths in the configuration follows the standard Python package path format.
 The framework will register, scan, and manage all types of component packages uniformly based on the defined package paths during startup.

-**Tips**: The package path starts one level below your project's root directory.
-For example, in the sample_standard_app example, since the package path is under the agentUniverse level, it starts with sample_standard_app.
-If you are using sample_standard_app as a project template, then the path should start with app.xxx.
+**Tips**: The package path should be specified relative to one level below your project's root directory.
+For example, in the sample_standard_app project, since the package path is specified under the project's top-level directory, it starts with sample_standard_app.
+If you are using sample_standard_app as a project template and organizing your components under an app subdirectory, then the package path should start with app.xxx.”